bsmith89/resume/resume.md

 ## Posters and Presentations ##

--   [2016] "The longevity enhancing drug Acarbose modulates the gut microbiome and its fermentaion products", **Michigan Meeting on the Microbiome**, University of Michigan
+-   [2016] "The longevity enhancing drug Acarbose modulates the gut microbiome and its fermentation products", **Michigan Meeting on the Microbiome**, University of Michigan

 -   [2014] "Slow but successful: spatial structure and the evolution of